Donald Trump won Pa. with more votes than any statewide Republican candidate in history. Here’s how he did it.

 Here’s how Trump won Pennsylvania and the presidency.

-Trump ran up the score in the state’s middle counties and in Northeastern Pennsylvania.
+Trump ran up the score in the state’s middle counties and in Northeastern Pennsylvania

 A large driver of his Rust Belt strength was in Northeastern Pennsylvania.

-While Biden was a deeply unpopular president, Trump likely benefited from Harris having no ties to the Northeast.
+While Biden was a deeply unpopular president, Trump likely benefited from Harris’ having no ties to the Northeast.

-In Lackawanna County, which includes Biden’s boyhood home of Scranton, Trump had improved on his 2020 vote total by about 3 percentage points, almost the same boost he saw in Luzerne County, a more Republican county he carried in 2020.
+In Lackawanna County, which includes Biden’s boyhood home of Scranton, Trump improved on his 2020 vote total by about 3 percentage points, almost the same boost he saw in Luzerne County, a more Republican county he carried in 2020.

 In smaller, more rural counties, small margins added up, too.

 “I’ve never seen 79% turnout in Schuylkill County,” Merrick said.
-“But that was the plan - not from us but from the Trump people.
-They knew that to get people, they had to get the low propensity voters and they really worked at it and they made us work it.”
+“But that was the plan — not from us but from the Trump people.
+They knew that to get people, they had to get the low-propensity voters, and they really worked at it and they made us work it.”

 Trump’s focus on turning out more people in those areas was met with some skepticism by Democrats who questioned how much juice there was left to squeeze in a region he’d already grown from 2016 to 2020.
-His success relied upon less engaged voters, many of them young men, who the campaign and party targeted with a ground army and his message.
+His success relied upon less engaged voters, many of them young men, whom the campaign and party targeted with a ground army and his message.

 He also likely benefited from huge Republican registration gains across the state, and specifically in counties where he netted big vote gains.
-Luzerne and Bucks County both flipped from majority-Democratic to majority-Republican registration in the five months leading up to the election.
+Luzerne and Bucks Counties both flipped from majority-Democratic to majority-Republican registration in the five months leading up to the election.

-Trump stemmed his losses in Philadelphia and Harris underperformed.
+Trump stemmed his losses in Philadelphia and Harris underperformed

-The GOP had for months projected confidence that Trump would improve his margins in Philadelphia, where registered Democrats outnumber Republicans 7-1.
+The GOP had for months projected confidence that Trump would improve his margins in Philadelphia, where registered Democrats outnumber Republicans 6-1.
 The party cited polling that showed Trump gaining with Black and Latino voters, and evidence that working-class residents have drifted from the Democratic Party.

 That appeared to bear out.